ibexa/documentation-developer/docs/guide/persistence_cache.md

 Redis is used via [Redis pecl extension](https://pecl.php.net/package/redis).

 See [Redis Cache Adapter in Symfony documentation](https://symfony.com/doc/3.4/components/cache/adapters/redis_adapter.html#configure-the-connection) for information on how to connect to Redis.
-Main difference in eZ Platform is that we ship with a optimized Adapter called RedisTagAwareAdapter _(see `app/config/cache_pool/cache.redis.yml` for configuration example)_.
+Main difference is that eZ Platform ships with an optimized Adapter called RedisTagAwareAdapter (see `app/config/cache_pool/cache.redis.yml` for a configuration example).

-This optimized adapter depends on configuring a eviction policy which does *not* risk deleting Tag relation data when reaching memory limits.
+This optimized adapter depends on configuring an eviction policy which does *not* risk deleting Tag relation data when reaching memory limits.
 Currently, the recommended eviction policy is `volatile-lru`.

 Out of the box in `config/packages/cache_pool/cache.redis.yaml` you'll find a default example that can be used.